invisibleroads/invisibleroads-tutorials/life-workshops-run.rst

 .. [#CathaleenKayoorawongs] Credit to Cathaleen Kaiyoorawongs.
 .. [#BrandonLevi] Credit to Brandon Levi and his Muay Thai class at `Evolution Muay Thai <http://evolutionmuaythai.com>`_.
 .. [#EntrepreneurPress] *Start Your Own Seminar Production Business*.
 Entrepreneur Magazine, 2008.
+.. [#CommunityOrganizers] Credit to the Community Organizers BOF at PyCon.